anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 //s is an lvalue
 s + s = s;
 ```
-**Note:** lvalue and rvalue definitions above are a good rule of thumb which work most of the time.
-But, there are much more intricate details to it in c++ standard and if you're interested, You can refer [Eli Bendersky's post][1] on it.
+**Note:** lvalue and rvalue explanation above is a good rule of thumb that works most of the time.
+But, there are a few nuances to it in c++ standard.
+[Eli Bendersky's post][1] provides a detailed introduction on this topic.

 ### Rvalue Reference `&&` and std::move

 Before C++11, since there was no way to differentiate between an lvalue and an rvalue, because of that it always defaulted to copy operations; either using copy constructor or copy assignment operator.
 Even temporaries were copied, which is bad.
-Example below.

 ```cpp
 template<typename T, typename A= ...>
 class vector
 {